 Tourism and Hospitality

 The tourism and hospitality industry has also caught the imagination bug as far as drones are concerned.
-Apart from the fact that drones have changed the way hotels and touristic attractions do their marketing, some design firms are mulling over the idea of drone hotels that could go anywhere on command.
-Specifically, these aerial hotels could fly to remote, and normally inaccessible, locations with guests.
-Some hotels are also investing in drones which deliver items and room service rapidly and autonomously.
+Apart from the fact that drones have changed the strategies that hotels and touristic attractions use to do their marketing, some design firms are mulling over the idea of UAV hotels that could go anywhere on command.
+Specifically, these aerial hotels could float to faraway, and normally inaccessible, locations with guests.
+Some hotels also plan on investing in drones which deliver items plus room service rapidly and autonomously.

 With their abilities to cover long distances and scale great heights, drones have opened doors in the field of aerial landscaping.
 The company SenseFly has used drones to create a 3D rendering of the notorious Matterhorn Peak in Zermatt, Switzerland.
 This, normally grueling task, took just 7 hours to accomplish with drones.
 Models like these save lives because they are used by skiers and mountain climbers to better understand their terrain.